ad-mz/R-studio/iris-dataset-analysis.md

 ![](iris-dataset-analysis_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-qplot automatically decides which plot to use based on supplied variables, looks like.
+qplot automatically decides which plot to use based on supplied variables.
 50 records per species.

 Trying qplot if it will show a scatterplot